mozilla/extension-workshop/src/content/documentation/develop/known-issues.md

 # Known issues

-This page contains a list of major known issues that affect experience of developing extensions for Firefox and Firefox for Android.
+This page contains a list of significant known issues that affect the experience of developing extensions for Firefox and Firefox for Android.

 {% endcapture %}
 {% include modules/page-hero.liquid,